Case Study: How Demo Days Became an Online Vendor Showcase Superpower

 The Problem They Were Facing

-For ASAE, the initial COVID-19 pandemic lockdown forced some quick thinking as to how to transfer their spring 2020 conference plans into virtual experiences.
+For the American Society of Association Executives (ASAE), the initial COVID-19 pandemic lockdown forced some quick thinking as to how to transfer their spring 2020 conference plans into virtual experiences.
 As did most organizations, ASAE initially applied somewhat of a copy/paste approach from in-person expo halls to virtual ones:

 Each vendor hosted a live video “booth” in a virtual exhibit hall, within which members could hop from one room to the next for direct conversation with vendors, just as one would face-to-face.